Updated March 2022

 Studying to become a sports dietitian

 In order to become an Accredited Practising Dietitian (APD), you must obtain a Bachelor’s or Masters degree from an accredited university, specialising in sports nutrition along the way.
-This takes a minimum of 4 years and will require you to complete at least 20-weeks of placement along the way.
+This takes a minimum of 4 years and will require you to complete at least 20-weeks of placement.

 If you are already a qualified dietitian and wish to become a specialised sports dietitian, the SDA outlines the career pathway you can take to advance your education.
 This usually requires you to complete a specialised sports nutrition and exercise course.